2025 Marketing Fails: 10 Brand Campaigns That Went Viral for All the Wrong Reasons

 5) Unilever’s Greenwashing Own-Goal

-Dutch consumer advocates said Unilever’s food labels used “widespread” greenwashing—colliding with earlier UK scrutiny and debates over scaled-back targets.
-Purpose claims without bulletproof substantiation turned a feel-good push into a credibility hit, fast (The Guardian).
+Dutch consumer advocates said Unilever’s food labels used “widespread” greenwashing; colliding with earlier UK scrutiny and debates over scaled-back targets.
+Purpose claims without bulletproof substantiation turned a feel-good push into a credibility hit, fast, resulting in one of the controversial ads of 2025 (The Guardian).

 • What went wrong: Big environmental language with receipts that didn’t convince watchdogs.